 Texas Southmost College is committed to campus safety and security.
 Proper lighting and building security are major factors in reducing crime on campus.
 Facilities Management maintains building and grounds with concern for safety and security in mind.
 Inspections of campus facilities are conducted regularly, and repairs are made as quickly as possible.
-All members of the campus community are encouraged to report safety hazards, such as broken locks and windows to Facilities Management at (956) 295- or TSC Campus Security (956) 295-3700.
+All members of the campus community are encouraged to report safety hazards, such as broken locks and windows to TSC Campus Security (956) 295-3700 who in turn will report to TSC Facilities Management.